-The aim of this work is to propose an automatic colour-based segmentation method to separate mixed and unmixed colours of images derived from the application of a two-colour mixing test.
-From the different clustering methods in literature [18], the “k-means clustering” was adopted for its solid application history and the rather higher efficiency in the image features classification, allowing very good results also for unsupervised image datasets [19-20].
-As a result, this approach can provide an automatic classification of the interest colour areas perfectly separated from the background of the scene.
+The aim of the present study was to propose an automatic colour-based segmentation method to separate mixed and unmixed colours of images derived from the application of a two-colour mixing test.
+From the different clustering methods described in the literature [18], ‘K-means clustering’ was adopted for its solid application history and its rather higher efficiency in image feature classification, which has also achieved very good results for unsupervised image datasets [19], [20].
+As a result, this approach can provide an automatic classification of the colour areas of interest perfectly separated from any background colours.

-Within this contest, the chewing performances of 6 elder patients (> 65 years) with different dental status are evaluated.
-It has been shown that this segmentation method can perfectly discriminate the dental states, and can provide quantitative data by means of computerized analysis using the best possible segmentation and minimizing human interaction.
+Within this context, the chewing performance of six older patients (> 65 years) with different dental status were evaluated.
+It has been shown that this segmentation method can discriminate between dental status perfectly and can provide quantitative data by means of computerised analysis using the best possible segmentation and minimising human interaction.

 MATERIALS AND METHODS